mintty/mintty/wiki/Tips.md

 Mintty uses a simplified `gettext` file format but not the `gettext` library;
 all messages must be encoded in UTF-8, the Content-Type charset is ignored.

+Note that Windows may already have localized the default entries of the system menu, which makes the system menu language inconsistent because mintty adds a few items here.
+Choose `Language=en` to “reverse-localize” this.

 ## Running mintty stand-alone ##